Chart Color Schemes

 Enfield - Blair Athol hosts a young demographic, positioning it in the bottom quartile nationwide

 Enfield-Blair Athol has a median age of 34 years, which is lower than Greater Adelaide's average of 39 and Australia's median of 38.
 Compared to Greater Adelaide, Enfield-Blair Athol has a higher proportion of residents aged 25-34 (21.3%) but fewer residents aged 65-74 (6.9%).
 This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
-Between the 2021 Census and now, the proportion of residents aged 35 to 44 has increased from 15.2% to 16.2%, while the proportion of those aged 55 to 64 has decreased from 9.4% to 8.8%.
-By 2041, demographic modeling suggests that Enfield-Blair Athol's age profile will change significantly.
-The 35 to 44 age group is projected to grow by 26%, adding 1,170 residents to reach a total of 5,725.
+Between the 2021 Census and present, the proportion of residents aged 35 to 44 has increased from 15.2% to 16.2%, while the proportion of those aged 55 to 64 has decreased from 9.4% to 8.8%.
+By 2041, demographic modeling projects significant changes in Enfield-Blair Athol's age profile, with the strongest growth expected in the 35 to 44 cohort, which is projected to grow by 26%, adding 1,170 residents to reach a total of 5,725.